andrewankenobi/football_hackathon/README.md

    - Enter a project name and click "Create".

 5. **Set your GCP project:**
-   - Run the following command to set your GCP project:   ```bash gcloud config set project <your-project-id>   ```
+   - Run the following command to set your GCP project:   ``` gcloud config set project <your-project-id>   ```
    - Replace `<your-project-id>` with the ID of your Google Cloud project.

 6. **Authenticate with your Google Cloud account:**
    - Open a terminal or command prompt.
-   - Run the following command:   ```bash gcloud auth application-default login   ```
+   - Run the following command:   ```
+   gcloud auth application-default login   ```
    - This will open a browser window where you can select your Google Cloud account and grant access to the SDK.

 7. **Enable required Google Cloud APIs:**
-   - Run the following commands to enable the necessary APIs for this project:   ```bash gcloud services enable bigquery.googleapis.com gcloud services enable bigqueryconnection.googleapis.com gcloud services enable aiplatform.googleapis.com gcloud services enable storage.googleapis.com gcloud services enable cloudresourcemanager.googleapis.com gcloud services enable appengine.googleapis.com   ```
+   - Run the following commands to enable the necessary APIs for this project:   ``` gcloud services enable bigquery.googleapis.com

+   gcloud services enable bigqueryconnection.googleapis.com

+   gcloud services enable aiplatform.googleapis.com

+   gcloud services enable storage.googleapis.com

+   gcloud services enable cloudresourcemanager.googleapis.com

+   gcloud services enable appengine.googleapis.com   ```

    Note: It may take a few minutes for each API to be fully enabled.
 You can check the status of the APIs in the Google Cloud Console under "APIs & Services" > "Dashboard".